See the World Global Perspective

 Life in Cambodia is rapidly changing.
 While still struggling with widespread poverty, its economic growth is among the fastest in the world over the last two decades.
 This rapid economic growth has huge implications for youth and young adults as they adapt to the changing economic opportunities and educational choices.
 These opportunities and choices exist against the backdrop of both current cultural changes that comes with globalization and the still recent historical trauma of Cambodia's Khmer Rouge Genocide of the 1970s, which killed nearly a quarter of its population, then its subsequent decade long occupation by Vietnam.

-This class will provide students with background information on the recent history and culture of Cambodia and give students in-depth experiences with local non-profit organizations that assist youth and young adults as they adapt to their rapidly changing world.
+This honors class will provide students with background information on the recent history and culture of Cambodia and give students in-depth experiences with local non-profit organizations that assist youth and young adults as they adapt to their rapidly changing world.

-Because Siem Reap is situated near the seat of the ancient Khmer Empire, which dominated Southeast Asia over a thousand years ago, the travel component of this class will provide students the opportunity to learn about the current challenges confronting youth and young adults in Cambodia while immersing themselves in the Khmer culture and history that define Cambodia’s past and ground its future path.
-Students’ time in Siem Reap will be spent learning onsite from local non-profit organizations and visiting and learning about the world-famous cultural sites at the center of the ancient Khmer Empire.
+Because Siem Reap is situated near the seat of the ancient Khmer Empire, which dominated Southeast Asia over a thousand years ago, the travel component of this class will provide students the opportunity to learn about the current challenges confronting youth and young adults in Cambodia while immersing themselves in the Khmer culture and history that define Cambodia's past and ground its future path.
+Students will spend time learning onsite from local non-profit organizations.
+They will also visit and learn about the world-famous cultural sites at the center of the ancient Khmer Empire.
 These sites include Angkor Wat, which is considered to be the largest religious structure in the world, and Bayon, with its huge representations of Buddhist deities.

 There will be a recommended flight to/from Siem Reap, but participants are responsible for making their own arrangements and for arriving within the time window specified.